BaiyangZhang/BaiyangZhang.github.io/_drafts/2025-03-10-Abelian-Decomposition-and-Monopole.md

 ---
 layout: post
-title: Note on QCD Abelian Decomposition
+title: Abelian Decomposition and Monopole
 date: 2025-02-25
 author: Baiyang Zhang
 catalog: true
 tags:
 ---

 # The Gist of the Theory